ArcticZeroo/mc-hermes/README.md

 This is a super-simple library that provides access to the [Server-list-ping](http://wiki.vg/Server_List_Ping) feature of Minecraft servers.

-You can use it as follows
+You can use it as follows:

     mcping = require('mc-ping');

     mcping('example.com', 25565, function(err, res) {
     	if (err) {
     		// Some kind of error